contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 {{% /notice %}}

 **Custom robots.txt content:** This allows you to define the content of the `/robots.txt` URL of your domain.
-This is especially useful for multidomain setups, since you can only have one _physical_ `robots.txt` file in your document root otherwise.
+This is especially useful for multi-domain setups, since you can only have one _physical_ `robots.txt` file in your document root otherwise.
 This will enable you to define different directives per domain.

 {{% notice "warning" %}}